 Join me on my blog at: https://marnylawton.blogspot.com/

 Marny Lawton looks for the meditative beauty in the ordinary and the extraordinary in the often overlooked.
-Her representational artwork takes viewers on a journey into nature less often experienced in our heavily urbanized cultures while looking at the subtle abstractions found in nature and objects around us daily.
+Her representational artwork takes viewers on a journey into nature less often experienced in our heavily urbanized cultures.
+With an interest in the rhythms and patterns of the natural world she depicts the subtle abstractions found in nature and objects around us daily.

-Work is evolving but current work consists of several continuing projects in oil or egg tempera.
+Work is evolving with current work consisting of several continuing projects in oil or egg tempera:

 Reflections and Shadows - is a series of paintings looking at the abstract shapes in ordinary scenes.
 This might be seeing what is under the water, on the water, and reflected onto the surface from above.
 Or it may look at the abstractions and shapes in shadows and reflections.